Alano Espanol

 Also in his writings the Alans are clearly described as being a distinct breed apart from the Mastiff.

-The “Book of the Hunt of Alfonso XI” (Libro de la Montería de Alfonso XI) in 1347 provides the first written evidence of their presence in Spain.
-In one chapter he describes the Alans as having “the most beautiful colors”.
+he “Book of the Hunt of Alfonso XI” (Libro de la Montería de Alfonso XI), written in 1347, is one of the earliest written records that mention the presence of the Alano Espanol in Spain.
+In this work, King Alfonso XI of Castile describes various hunting dogs, and in one chapter, he refers to the Alans as having “the most beautiful colors,” highlighting the breed’s distinctive and admired appearance.

-In August of 1492 with the support of the monarchs Ferdinand II of Aragon and Isabella I of Castile, the Columbus expedition departed Spain aboard the Nina, Pinta and Santa Maria in search of a shorter route to Asia.
-In October of that same year a lookout aboard the Pinta, Rodrigo de Triana, spotted land and alerted the rest of the crew.
-The Captain of the Pinta then alerted Columbus who was aboard the Santa Maria by firing one of his ships cannon.
-In keeping with his unscrupulous and deceitful character Columbus later claimed that he himself had seen a light on the land a few hours earlier.
-This allowed Columbus to deprive Rodrigo de Triana, the lookout aboard the Pinta, of what was rightfully his and claim the lifetime pension promised by Ferdinand and Isabella to the first person to sight land for himself.
+In August of 1492, with the support of Ferdinand II of Aragon and Isabella I of Castile, Christopher Columbus set sail from Spain aboard the ships Nina, Pinta, and Santa Maria in search of a shorter route to Asia.
+In October of that year, the lookout aboard the Pinta, Rodrigo de Triana, spotted land and signaled the rest of the crew.
+The captain of the Pinta then alerted Columbus, who was aboard the Santa Maria, by firing a cannon.
+However, in keeping with Columbus’ deceitful and unscrupulous character, he later claimed that he himself had seen a light on the land several hours earlier.
+By doing so, Columbus deprived Rodrigo de Triana of the honor and the lifetime pension that had been promised by Ferdinand and Isabella to the first person to sight land, claiming it for himself instead.
+This act exemplifies the self-serving and dishonest nature often attributed to Columbus in historical accounts.

 The Native people were forced to pay a stipend that consisted of food, gold, cotton, and forced sex with native women to the Spanish.
 Columbus even supervised the selling of native girls into sexual slavery, casually noting in his journals that young girls of the ages 9 to 10 were the most desired by his men: “A hundred castellanoes are as easily obtained for a woman as for a farm, and it is very general and there are plenty of dealers who go about looking for girls; those from nine to ten are now in demand.” –Columbus

-Thousands of natives were sent back to Europe as slaves, so great was the death toll that the Spanish historian Peter Martyr d’Anghiera would later write in one of his works: “ …a ship without compass, chart, or guide, but only following the trail of dead Indians who had been thrown from the ships could find its way from the Bahamas to Hispaniola.”
+Thousands of natives were captured and sent back to Europe as slaves, marking a tragic chapter in the colonial exploitation of indigenous peoples.
+The death toll from the brutal treatment, forced labor, and disease was so high that it had a profound impact on the indigenous populations.
+Peter Martyr d’Anghiera, a Spanish historian, later wrote in one of his works: “…a ship without compass, chart, or guide, but only following the trail of dead Indians who had been thrown from the ships could find its way from the Bahamas to Hispaniola.”
+This passage underscores the devastation and suffering inflicted upon the native peoples, whose bodies marked the journey of Spanish ships, further illustrating the atrocities carried out under Columbus’ rule and the lasting impact of European colonization on the indigenous populations of the Americas.

 De Las Casas was so mortified by these acts that he quit working for Columbus to become a Catholic priest.